MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- MaskTune: Mitigating Spurious Correlations by Forcing to Explore. [[paper]](https://arxiv.org/abs/2210.00055) [[code]](https://github.com/aliasgharkhani/masktune)
+  - Saeid Asgari Taghanaki, Aliasghar Khani, Fereshte Khani, Ali Gholami, Linh Tran, Ali Mahdavi-Amiri, Ghassan Hamarneh. *NeurIPS 2022*
+  - Key Word: Input Masking; Robustness to Spurious Correlations.
+  - <details><summary>Digest</summary> A fundamental challenge of over-parameterized deep learning models is learning meaningful data representations that yield good performance on a downstream task without over-fitting spurious input features.
+This work proposes MaskTune, a masking strategy that prevents over-reliance on spurious (or a limited number of) features.
+MaskTune forces the trained model to explore new features during a single epoch finetuning by masking previously discovered features.
+MaskTune, unlike earlier approaches for mitigating shortcut learning, does not require any supervision, such as annotating spurious features or labels for subgroup samples in a dataset.

 - A Closer Look at Learned Optimization: Stability, Robustness, and Inductive Biases. [[paper]](https://arxiv.org/abs/2209.11208)
   - James Harrison, Luke Metz, Jascha Sohl-Dickstein. *NeurIPS 2022*
   - Key Word: Optimizer; Out-of-Distribution Generalization.